ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the ID of the gateway.
 Required.

 `-file JSON_FILE`
 :   JSON file for input data.
-This contains the AS prepends to be applied to the gateway.
+This file contains the AS prepends to be applied to the gateway.

 `--etag ETAG`
 :   Etag value for the currently defined AS prepends.
-This value is returned on `ibmcloud dl asprepends` and the response of the command after applying the update.
+This value is returned on `ibmcloud dl asprepends` and the response of the command after you apply the update.

 ### Examples
 {: #example-replace-all-asprepends}